freemanlowell/keep_it_simple/README.md

 Looking at todo list task 2 we can get the idea that script names used here have not been standardised.
 Don't know what that means but we can keep this in mind for later.

-As we now know from todo list task 1 & our own research SNMP is our prime interest.
+As we now know from todo list task 1 & our own research we now know the answer to task 2!

+## Task3
+How to ge that root flag?

 Let's see if an SNMP server is running on our host;